 So, all in all, Mayhem 3 is about two things:

 A brief presentation of the most important features of the next incoming major patch.

-Mandatory file for Mayhem 3.
+Mandatory file.
 Please read the full instructions.

 Mandatory file for Mayhem 2.9.13.
 Please read the full instructions.